canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q4/QuestionText.md

     - Note that all attributes in this class should be private

 - Constructors:
-    - A constructor that accepts an array of `double` as a parameter to initialize the **guide** attribute.
+    - A constructor that accepts an array of type `double` as a parameter to initialize the **guide** attribute.
     - This constructor is accessible from other classes.

 You need to add the following items.